rhdtownsend/mesa-summer-school-2019/docs/_sources/maxilab.rst.txt

 As the final part of the MaxiLab, we're going to use GYRE and MESA to map out the extent of the :math:`\beta` Cephei instability strip for radial modes.
-This will involve repeating the ZAMS-to-TAMS evolution for a range of different stellar masses, and noting where the F and 1-O radial modes transition from stable to unstable (and vice versa).
+This will involve repeating the evolution for a range of different stellar masses, and noting where the F and 1-O radial modes transition from stable to unstable (and vice versa).
 To speed things up, we'll crowd-source the calculations: each student will focus on a single stellar mass, and record their results in a shared online spreadsheet.

 If you haven't had any luck in getting the first part of the MaxiLab working, then you can grab the solution from `here